AntonyPallups/weatherPred/README.md

 # WeatherPredictionAlgorithm

+Most of my current technical skills are based around data warehousing & reporting.
+So I am not sure if I have the expertise to provide  a well thought out code for this, might I add, mind-boggling requirement.
+For what it’s worth I will  write down an algorithm below that I have in mind and add a simple implementation in Python.
+Hopefully it would suffice to get an idea about my thought process.
+So here goes:

 <b>Assumptions & Generalizations</b><br/>
 First things first, weather prediction requires a lot of data.
 So we would need a lot of basic weather monitoring devices scattered every 100-200km.
 A device that measures the five pillars of weather – Minimum Temperature, Maximum Temperature, Humidity, Rainfall and mean Pressure.
 Since what happens in the oceans are of high importance as well, we need to cover a sizeable portion of it too.
 Alternatively, this may be possible using satellites.
 Also, weather – unless too extreme – does not change drastically.
 Almost all changes follow a smooth progression.
 Furthermore, weather more or less also has a cyclic nature to it.
 Hence historical data would be very helpful.